-Categories – Plugins
+Post Categories – Plugins

-(Membership plugins can help protect content in specific categories)
+(Use membership plugins to protect content in specific post categories)

-Step 5 – Using Post Categories Effectively
+Step 5 – Use WordPress Post Categories Effectively

-Choosing Keyword-Relevant Post Titles
+Choose Keyword-Relevant Post Titles

-Publish Posts Under The Most Relevant Post Category
+Publish Posts Under Relevant Post Categories

-Use An SEO Plugin
+Use A WordPress SEO Plugin

 (A plugin like Yoast SEO helps optimize your categories)

-You can optimize categories individually …
+The plugin also allows you to optimize categories individually …